 What can I do to stop the spread of creeping bellflower?

 - Remove plants as they appear in your yard by digging out as much root as possible.

 - Avoid introducing this plant to your yard through wildflower seed mixes and potted plants (ensure purchased Campanula species are NOT C. rapunculoides).

-- Dispose of all removed plant parts by bagging and sending to the landfill (never compost this species!).
+- Dispose of all removed plant parts by bagging and putting directly in the black cart (never compost this species).